Impurities as a quantum thermometer for a Bose-Einstein condensate

 Recent theoretical and experimental developments in cold atom gases have lead to the experimental demonstration of systems consisting of mixtures of two different atomic species or two hyperfine states of the same species \cite{scienceKRb,prlKRb,prlmixturebosefermi,feshbach1,feshbach2}.
-The number of particles in each component of the mixture is determined by the interatomic interactions which can be modulated experimentally, through a Feshbach resonance \cite{feshbach1,feshbach2,feshbach3}.
-In particular, atomic quantum dots with only a single atom in a tight trap provided by a laser beam can be achieved within a condensate \cite{recati,quantumtweezer,atomchip,subpois,subpois2}.
+In particular, it is in principle possible to create an atomic quantum dot by trapping a few atoms in a tight trap provided by a laser beam \cite{recati,quantumtweezer,atomchip,subpois,subpois2,singleatombec,singleimpurities}.
+The number of particles in the dot is determined by the interatomic interactions which can be modulated experimentally, through a Feshbach resonance \cite{feshbach1,feshbach2,feshbach3}.
 In this paper we show how an atomic quantum dot immersed within the condensate can be used to measure the temperature of the condensate with high precision and a negligible disturbance of the system.
-The scheme can be implemented using an optical lattice with a single atom per site, where each atom interact at a different time with the condensate \cite{meschede}.
-This constitutes a primary thermometer which measures the temperatures ranging from the sub nK regime to the condensate critical temperature.
+The scheme can be implemented using an optical lattice with a single atom per site \cite{meschede}, where each atom interacts at a different time with the condensate.
+This system constitutes a primary thermometer which measures the temperatures ranging from the sub nK regime to the condensate critical temperature.